harryw1/cuddly-tribble/data-science-ml/notes/analyses-and-conclusions.md

 - Random sampling is important.
 We want our sample to be representative of the population.
 - We can only test one hypothesis at a time.

-## Causaul Analysis
+## Causal Analysis

 Causal analysis is where we start to ask why things are happening.
 This is where we start to look at the mechanisms behind the relationships we've identified in our exploratory and inferential analyses.

-Causal analysis requires us to have experiments wher we only change one variable at a time, carefully controlling for other variables, and are repeatable with the same results.
+Causal analysis requires us to have experiments where we only change one variable at a time, carefully controlling for other variables, and are repeatable with the same results.

 ### Causal Analysis with Observational Data